SamyMgi/story2graph/README.md

 2. Preprocessing -> **Coreference Resolution**
 3. Improving NER and CR with some tricks
 4. Get each character associated to each sentence (group of sentences for optimization)
+5. **Matrix of interaction** between characters.

 ## 🎯 TO-DO :
 ### Main
-- Final improvement for NER (handle double characters identity)
-- Matrix of interactions
+- Modify original text with aliases when creating Matrix of Interaction

 ### Secondary
 - Convert the matrix into graph